Robert Runcie: Early life

-Runcie was born on 2 October 1921 in Birkenhead, Cheshire, and spent his early life in Great Crosby, Lancashire, to middle-class and rather non-religious parents.
-He initially attended St Luke's Church, Crosby (where he was confirmed in 1936), before switching to the Anglo-Catholic St Faith's Church about a mile down the road.
-He was educated at Merchant Taylors' Boys' School, Crosby, before going up to Brasenose College, Oxford.
+Runcie was born on 2 October 1921 in Birkenhead, Cheshire, youngest of four children of Robert Dalziel Runcie, chief electrical engineer at the Tate and Lyle sugar refinery at Liverpool, and his wife Ann Edna (known as "Nancy"), née Benson.
+His middle-class parents were rather non-religious; his father was 'fond of bowls and golf'.
+He spent his early life in Great Crosby, Lancashire, and initially attended St Luke's Church, Crosby (where he was confirmed in 1936), before switching to the Anglo-Catholic St Faith's Church about a mile down the road.
+He was educated at Merchant Taylors' Boys' School, Crosby, before going to Brasenose College, Oxford.

 During the Second World War he was commissioned as a second lieutenant into the Scots Guards on 21 November 1942, and was given the service number 251985.
 He served with the regiment's 3rd (Tank) Battalion, then part of the 6th Guards Tank Brigade, as a tank commander, landing in Normandy with his unit as part of Operation Overlord in July 1944, a few weeks after the D-Day landings on 6 June, and fought with the battalion throughout the entire North West Europe Campaign until Victory in Europe Day (VE Day) in May 1945.
 Towards the end of the war, he earned the Military Cross (MC) for two feats of bravery in March 1945: he rescued one of his men from a crippled tank under heavy enemy fire, and the next day took his own tank into an exceptionally exposed position in order to knock out three anti-tank guns.
-As a result, he is unique among modern Archbishops of Canterbury in having fought for his country.
+As a result, he is unique among modern archbishops of Canterbury in having fought for his country.
 In May 1945, he was among the first British soldiers to enter the Bergen-Belsen concentration camp.

 After the surrender of Nazi Germany, Runcie served with the occupying forces in Cologne and then with the boundary commission dealing with the future status of the Free Territory of Trieste.

 On his return to Oxford, he surprised many by taking first-class honours in Greats.
 He was a member of both Conservative and socialist societies at Oxford, and through that he had his first dealings with the young Margaret Thatcher (then Margaret Roberts), a relationship which was to prove pivotal during his archiepiscopate.